ashwinsajith/Hotel-Booking-Analysis/README.md

 # Hotel-Booking-Analysis

 This project applies data science techniques to analyse booking behaviour in the hospitality industry using a real-world dataset of hotel reservations.
-The analysis compares City Hotels and Resort Hotels to uncover trends in cancellations, revenue generation, customer retention, and booking channels.
+The analysis compares City Hotels and Resort Hotels to reveal trends in cancellations, revenue generation, customer retention, and booking channels.